 The Board of Directors believes it is a function of management to speak for the Company in its communications with its stakeholders, including shareholders, employees, analysts, the media, institutional investors, governments and the public in general.
-As such, the Company has adopted a Policy on Corporate Disclosure and Confidentiality of Information which establishes a committee (comprised of the Chief Financial Officer, the VP Legal Affairs, General Counsel & Corporate Secretary, the Director, External Financial Reporting and the Senior Director, Financial Planning and Investor Relations).
+As such, the Company has adopted a policy on corporate disclosure and confidentiality of information which establishes a committee (comprised of the Chief Financial Officer, the Director of External Financial Reporting, the Vice

+President, Corporate Development and the Corporate Secretary).
 This committee is responsible for ensuring that the Company's public communications with its stakeholders and documents it files with regulators are timely, accurate and broadly disseminated, in accordance with applicable legal and regulatory requirements.
 It further establishes procedures for the verification of the accuracy and completeness of information disclosed publicly and other guidelines dealing with various matters including confidentiality, material information, news releases, conference calls, electronic communications and rumours.